BOSTON UNIVERSITY SKATES PAST PRINCETON, 8-2

-Senior forward Jillian Kirchner scored two goals for the Terriers
+Senior forward Jillian Kirchner nets two goals for Terriers

 BOSTON, Mass. - Eight different Terriers registered a multi-point game as the No. 5 Boston University women's ice hockey team rolled past Princeton, 8-2, at Walter Brown Arena on Friday night.
 With the win, the Terriers improved to 10-2-3 (3-1-3 HEA).

 Forwards Lauren Cherewyk (2a), Jillian Kirchner (2g), Jenelle Kohanchuk (1g, 2a), Holly Lorms (1g, 1a), Marie-Philip Poulin (2a) and Jenn Wakefield (2a), and defensemen Kathryn Miller (1g, 1a) and Tara Watchorn (2a) each tallied at least two points against the Tigers.
 In addition, Wakefield extended her point-scoring streak to 11 games.

 Freshman netminder Kerrin Sperry turned aside 26 shots as she improved to 8-0-2.
 Princeton's Rachel Weber made 25 saves.

 BU went 2-for-6 on the power play, while the Tigers were 0-for-5 with the player advantage.
 The Terriers outshout Princeton by a 33-28 margin.

 Princeton took a 1-0 first-period lead with Julie Johnson's goal at 8:03, but the Terriers scored three straight markers to grab a 3-1 advantage.
 Kohanchuk skated around the net and took a shot from the bottom of the right circle that was stopped by Weber.
 The rebound came out to freshman Meghan Riggs, who scored her first collegiate goal from the top of the crease at 8:55.